Theatre: The Yeomen of the Guard

 - Healthcare Motivation: Elsie agrees to marry Fairfax because she needs the money for her sick mother.

-- Historical-Domain Character: Sir Richard Cholmondeley was Lieutenant of the Tower of London from 1513 to 1524.
-The play is thus set early in the reign of King Henry VIII.
+- Historical-Domain Character: Sir Richard Cholmondeley was Lieutenant of the Tower of London from 1513 to 1520. note

 - Mondegreen: Anyone else hear the "love a heartless jade" line from "When Jealous Torments Rack My Soul" as "love a heartless jail"?

 - Murder the Hypotenuse: Played with.
-Fairfax is the hypotenuse of not one but two love triangles.
+Fairfax is the hypotenuse of not one but two love triangles (not to mention the center of a third).
 His rivals, Point and Wilfred, publicly claim to have killed him as he tried to swim across the Thames, reasoning that Fairfax can't contradict them without fatally blowing his cover.

 - Offstage Villainy: Fairfax's cousin and heir apparent, Sir Clarence Poltwhistle, has falsely accused Fairfax of sorcery in order to get his hands on his estates and fortune after his execution.
 It's Fairfax's determination to prevent this that sets up the play's Downer Ending.